 So I begin testing different variants of obstacles to mimic as much as possible real-world scenarios.
 Having those vibrations graphs I knew what I was after but getting there was no easy task.
 First I find out that riding even on a good quality tarmac generates constant vibrations at a certain level.
 So to achieve this I had to install on most of those belts a 5 mm high and 30 mm wide wooden planks.
 Then, I needed something to stimulate roots and potholes.
 To achieve that I used wooden and aluminum bars with 10 mm and 18 mm in height.
 I arranged them in a certain way to mimic various scenarios: a single hit on a 10 mm obstacle, a single hit on an 18 mm obstacle (both wooden and aluminum), and series of obstacles that come one after another (again with different scenarios using 10 mm and 18 mm bars placed in various distances).
 Then I needed to set up a proper speed.
 My treadmill offers speeds from 0.1 to 15 miles per hour (0.1-mile steps) so I had plenty of options but after hours of experimenting I settled with 5 miles, 7,5 miles, and 10 miles.
 The first speed is the closest I could get to my 15 km/h ride in the wood (in terms of vibrations graphs), the last is as close as possible to a 35 km/h ride on a gravel road, and the one in the middle is somehow an average performance.

-Riding on a treadmill
+Putting bike on a treadmill

 The measuring itself